imanhedeshy/the-box-server/docs/DATABASE.md

 ---

-This schema is designed to support the various functionalities of the BrainStation BOX server, ensuring robust and efficient data management and retrieval.
+This schema is designed to support the various functionalities of TheBOX! server, ensuring robust and efficient data management and retrieval.